 - Dutch drawings from 1500 until the present time

 - Drawings, prints and manuscripts by D.P.G.
 Humbert de Superville

 - Portraits Collection

-The drawings are accessible through the Catalogue.
+The drawings are accessible through the Catalogue (select "Drawings" under Material Types in Advanced Search).
 The majority has been digitized as well.
 They can be viewed in the Special Collections Reading Room.

-For a growing number of collections so-called collection guides are available through the online catalogue, with further information on the contents, the available printed catalogues or other resources, and access.
+For a growing number of collections so-called >collection guides are available through Digital Collections (select UBL Collection Guides in the search bar) with further information on the contents, the available printed catalogues or other resources, and access.